Recognizing Interval Bigraphs by Forbidden Patterns: Structural properties of the (strong) components of

-An {\em exobiclique} in a bigraph $H$ with bipartition $(B,W)$ is a biclique (bipartite clique) with nonempty parts $M \subseteq B$ and $N \subseteq W$ (every vertex in $N$ is adjacent to every vertex in $M$) such that $B \setminus M$ has three vertices with incomparable neighborhood in $N$ and $W \setminus N$ contain three vertices with incomparable neighborhoods in $M$ (See Figure 3).
+Let $H$ be a bigraph.
+We say an induced sub-bigraph $H'=(B',W')$ of $H$ is an {\em exobiclique} when the following hold. \begin{itemize} \item $B'$ contains a nonempty part $M$ and $W'$ contains a nonempty part $N$ such that $N \cup M$ induces a biclique in $H'$; \item $B' \setminus M$ contains three vertices with incomparable neighborhood in $N$ and $W' \setminus N$ contains three vertices with incomparable neighborhoods in $M$ (see Figure \ref{fig:fig2}).